It’s not easy to shop for hosting because the quality is not always evident upfront. It’s not as obvious as the below scenario.

 - Video – A 5-minute HD video from an iPhone is about 500MB.
 A feature film, on the other hand, is about 3GB.
 I know it seems illogical, but that’s how it works out.
 Assuming your videos are relatively short, in the 5-minute ballpark, you can deliver approximately 2000 of them.
 (You can see why embedding YouTube videos is so popular.)

 I mention visual files because they are relatively large.
 A site that is largely text will not have near the bandwidth requirements that a graphically focused site does.

 Comments & bandwidth

 Also, note that the extent to which people submit comments will affect your bandwidth as well.
 Although it is on “their end,” on the client side, they are still updating your database on your server.
 However, that is usually only an issue on sites that have a heavy interactive focus, such as forums.
 The same would apply, to a greater degree, if you have a site to which users can post their own files.
 YouTube, for example, must have an extreme amount of bandwidth to allow both downloading and uploading of relatively large files.

-VPS is a virtual private server.
-VPS hosting allows multiple companies to share a server, but with much more distinction between the various sections of the server than is possible through shared hosting.
-In a VPS environment, virtualization technology is used to allow each part of the server to function as an individual unit.
+Cloud server hosting allows multiple companies to share a server, but with much more distinction between the various sections of the server than is possible through shared hosting.
+In a cloud server environment, virtualization technology is used to allow each part of the server to function as an individual unit.
 In a sense, then, you have “your own server” without actually having your own physical device.